Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

  TX Fault - Transmitter fault.
  LOS - Loss of signal.
 ```
-Here I can see one of my transceivers has a much lower recieved optical power `Input Power (dBm) = -19.318`
+Here I can see one of my transceivers has a low recieved optical power `Input Power (dBm) = -19.318`
-this indicates an issue and might be some dust in my connection or a bad contract.
+this might be an issue and could indicates I might have some dust in my optical connections
+or may just be a bad contract.

 Commands like `show fiber-ports optical-transceiver-info` reports the content of
 sections of the transceivers EEPROM and presents them in a readable format.